-Note: The steps below apply to getting an initial custody or visitation order.
-If you want to change an order you already received, see Changing Child Custody or Visitation.
+Note: The steps below apply to getting an initial custody or parenting time order.
+If you want to change an order you already received, see Changing Your Child Custody or Parenting Time.

 Step 1: File the custody complaint in court